erajasekar/Simple-Banking-System/output/detailed-analysis.md

 - Extract facts directly from the code - no interpretation or assumptions

+### For Flowchart Diagram - Extract Essentials:

+**Extract:**
+- Main entry point and key processes (in order)
+- Important decision points (conditions)
+- Critical loops and I/O operations

+**Output:**
+Concise prompt with: start → main steps → decisions → end.
+List only key flow, omit minor details.
 ---

 ## Summary

-**Your Task:** Extract ONLY essential flochart-specific information that actually exists in the source code above.
-Generate a simple, token-efficient prompt for another LLM to create a basic flochart diagram.
+**Your Task:** Extract ONLY essential flowchart-specific information that actually exists in the source code above.
+Generate a simple, token-efficient prompt for another LLM to create a basic flowchart diagram.

 **Remember:**
 - Extract only what's explicitly in the code - no assumptions or inferences